jeromeetienne/AR.js/docs/posts/post-XX-how-to-use-arjs-with-aframe.md

 ```

 Here is [barcode marker generator](http://www.artoolworks.com/support/applications/marker/) to generate your own.
 Up to you to use the [type of matrix code](http://www.artoolworks.com/support/library/Using_2D-barcode_markers) matches you need.
-Sometime such configurations may be painful so to simplify common cases, we used preset.
+Sometimes such configurations may be painful so to simplify common cases, we used preset.

 # Markers Presets for Easier Configuration
 To make it easier and to avoid repeating ourselves,